About the Management

-Founder and Managing Director of ESC, Andrew has worked within the Asian environmental industry since 1994.
+Founder and Group Director of ESC, Andrew has worked within the Asian environmental industry since 1994.

 With experience from project inception, development and planning through operations, Andrew brings a wealth of knowledge and practical insights to all his consulting projects.